 Equivalently, for any adelic representation of $G$ on $H^{\rm ad}$ (as in the sense of Definition 1) the $\Gamma$-equivalent states of $G$ from this representation are weak limits of $\Gamma$-invariant states of $G$ derived from the left regular representation of the Hecke algebra. \end{defn}

 \begin{proof} (of the equivalence of the two statements).
 Indeed a $\Gamma$-equivariant state of $G$ is of the form $\varphi(g)=\langle g v,v\rangle$, where $v$ is $H^\Gamma$.
-On the other hand, the Hecke algebra decomposes the algebra generalized by $G$.
+On the other hand, the Hecke algebra is the center of the algebra generalized by $G$.

 Indeed, if $v,w$ are two vectors in $H^\Gamma$ such that $\langle T_\sigma v,w\rangle=0$ for all $\sigma$ in $G$ then $\langle [\Gamma\sigma\Gamma]v,w\rangle=0$ for all $\sigma$ and thus $\langle gv,w\rangle=0$ for all $g$ in $G$. \end{proof}